 We often get asked for gardening tips, so have decided to do a weekly post describing things we do to keep our garden going well with little effort.

-If you ever look at the list of plants that we have every year, you may notice two things.
+If you ever look at the list of plants that we produce almost every year, you may notice two things.

 First, there are quite a few annual greens, but they are left to self seed each year.
 Since we confined the chooks, we have a god seed bank built up in the soil.
 The rest of the annuals grow in the aquaponics system.